soitun/grapefruit/readme.markdown

 * CleanerGrape is licensed under the GPL like Grape itself.
 * CleanerGrape is under development right now, and may eventually move to being it's own program and not just a look and feel change to Grape.
+* If you're looking for information on what's coming up, check the todo list (`todo.markdown`).
 * If you have any questions on how or why I did certain things, feel free to email me grape@dkuntz2.com